bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 kubectl expose deployment prometheus-deployment --type=LoadBalancer -n monitoring --name=prometheus-deployment
 ```

-4. Note down the exposed External-IP.
+4. Note down the exposed external-ip of the application
 ```
 kubectl get service -n sock-shop
 ```
+You will see an output similar to this example:
 ```
 NAME           TYPE           CLUSTER-IP       EXTERNAL-IP                                                              PORT(S)          AGE carts          ClusterIP      100.70.116.237   <none>                                                                   80/TCP           1d